BLACK LAKE PRESERVATION SOCIETY

 Our sole MISSION is to

-protect and preserve the ecology of Black Lake, its tributaries and watershed through advocacy and program development; and to operate in a transparent, professional and neighborly manner.
+protect and preserve the ecology of Black Lake, its tributaries and watershed through advocacy and program development; we don't aim to replicate or compete with the recreational or economic development interests of other organizations.

 Let's Keep Black Lake Natural!

 Join the conversation on our Facebook page or email us with your ideas and interests.
-Click on the icon below to go to the BLPS Group on Facebook:
+Click on the icon below to go to the Black Lake Preservation Society group page in Facebook.

 Picture